CharlesStockman/linuxConfiguration/README.md

 * updateWorld			--> updates the installed software to the most current versions
 * installAll			--> Installs all the software using the correct package manager for each.
 * search 			--> search for a package based on the string entered

+At this point the software has been installed, but is not configured.

 ### Step 3 Create the Configuration File and parse the configuratin which will convet all the data to environemntal variables that will be used by the script.
 ##### Modify the JON File